Wednesday, August 12, 2015

 "Do you really want me to answer that?"

 "OK, shut up and learn... little boy."
-She throws off her jacket, then without warning, she leaps, grabbing the metal post of the umbrella in front of her, and uses it like a pole-vault to jump over their fruit display with acrobatic agility.
+She throws off her jacket, then without warning, she leaps, grabbing the metal post of the umbrella, and uses it like a pole-vault to jump over their fruit display with acrobatic agility.
 She lands on her feet and instantly rolls into several cartwheels to a small oval water fountain on the other side of the path.
-With her last cartwheel she leaps off her arms and lands on her feet onto the raised ledge of the decorative fountain.
+With her last cartwheel she leaps off her arms and lands on her feet, onto the raised ledge of the decorative fountain.

 "People, people, take a moment, take a break!
 Take a breather and let me entertain you!"
-She yells at the people milling about in the market, and then leaps off the ledge into a front flip landing on her squatted right leg with the left one stretching out ahead.
-She then rolls sideways into a handstand, spins 360 on one hand, then bridging her back lands on her feet, and rises back upright all in one move.
-All the people around stop and watch.
+She yells at the people milling about in the market, and then leaps off the ledge into a front flip landing on her squatted right leg, with the left one stretching out ahead.
+She then rolls sideways into a handstand, spins 360 on one hand, then bridging her back lands on her feet rising back upright, all in one move.
+The people around stop and watch.

-She then hops forward onto her outstretched arms and tumbles several times to a man with a tall walking staff in his hand.
+She then dives sideways onto her outstretched arms and tumbles several times to a man with a tall walking staff in his hand.
 She ends her tumbling run facing him.

-She again balances the staff on the ground on one end and lets it stand free for a moment than leaps onto it as if it's a grounded pole, but instead of falling, she somehow balances herself on this free standing stick.
-She climbs as high as she can on it still maintaining her balance.
+She again balances the staff on the ground on one end, and lets it stand free for a moment, than leaps onto it as if it's a grounded pole.
+Instead of falling, she somehow balances herself on this free standing stick.
+She climbs as high as she can on it, still maintaining her balance.
 At the top she turns on her side by gripping the very tip with her right hand, and a half a meter below with her left.
 She stretches her body out until she is rigid and horizontal with the ground, and balancing on the tip of that wooden staff forming a T shape.
 She is leaning with her bare stomach against the top of the staff with her horizontal weight on her arms only.
-Her muscles are noticeably shaking from the strain of holding herself in this difficult and almost impossible position while also balancing herself on a stick.
+Her muscles are noticeably shaking from the strain of holding herself in this difficult and almost impossible position, while also balancing herself on a stick.
 But she holds on and then slowly stars to spin like a spinning top.
 The crowd is dead silent, jaws dropped, in disbelief at what they are seeing.

 But Nayaa is not done.
 Her spinning picks up speed, and her legs begin to spread apart forming various shapes with her body as the spinning increases.
 She now looks like a wobbling pinwheel, and almost a blur she is spinning so fast, when suddenly she leaps up, tumbles in air before landing on her feet, while the staff flies the opposite direction and falls to the feet of the man she got it from.

 "Did you like my show?"
-She asks the crowd with a big smile on her face.
+She asks the crowd with a big smile on her face between her heavy breaths.